marsh-sim/marsh-docs/docs/rationale.md

 - MAVLink

 The minimal prototype was implementing a trivial flight model using MATLAB Simulink and/or Python, and MAVLink proved to have by far the best support in the former.

+## Similar solutions in academia

+After the initial round of comparison and developent, some examples were found in the academic environment:

+- [SIMONA](http://www.simona.tudelft.nl/) at TU Delft, comparison based only on public documentation:
+    - Provides strong real-time guarantees
+    - Has already been used for multiple simulators
+    - More opinionated about the modules structure, should be written in C++
+        - Partial support for Python; Simulink models through C++ code generation
+    - Logs data to [HDF5](https://www.hdfgroup.org/solutions/hdf5/) which seems to be more widely used and more fit for the purpose format